 Nearly every large technical product these days offers some sort of educational program to help you better understand the product and maybe become a power user.
-The reasons for doing this run from increasing advocacy and adoption rates to building the platform’s overall utility.
+The reasons for doing this run from increasing advocacy and adoption rates, to building the platform’s overall utility.

 Salesforce certifications are no different, except perhaps that these make up some of the most sought-after certificates at the intersection of sales and IT.

-- App Builders
+- Salesforce App Builders

-- Implementation Experts
+- Salesforce Implementation Experts

 - Pardot Experts

 There are currently 40+ Salesforce certifications available to earn.
 Each of these certifications requires the initial certification exam and then yearly product update exams to keep your knowledge current.
 Salesforce releases new features three times a year in the winter, spring, and summer, and the update exams coincide with these releases.
 Not all certifications require an update exam for every release.

 Certification does not come cheap.
 The initial exams start at $200, but more technical exams for developers and architects are $400.
 Technical Architect board examinations cost $6,000 and include a free retake.
 All of this, of course, is before the update exams.